Suitable For What Type Of Property?

 - Aims to advise you on the amount of ongoing maintenance required in the future

-- Provides a reinstatement cost to help you avoid under or over-insurance
+- Where practical and agreed as a separate service, provides a reinstatement cost to help you avoid under or over-insurance if requested

 The Royal Institution of Chartered Surveyors is a professional body that accredits professionals within the land, property, construction, and infrastructure sectors worldwide.